-To find the elasticity of substitution β , recall that it plays a key role in generating urbanization, as discussed in Section 3.1.4.
-The lower the value of β , the higher the degree of complementarity between productivity and non-farm labor, hence the more productivity growth induces urbanization.
-Thus, I choose the value of β such that urbanization, measured by the ratio of non-farm population in cities above 10,000 inhabitants to total U.S. population, increases by the same factor in the model between 1790 and 1820 as in the data.
-This suggests setting $\beta = 0.78$.
+To find the elasticity of substitution β , recall that it plays a key role in generating city growth, as discussed in Section 3.1.4.
+The lower the value of β , the higher the degree of complementarity between productivity and non-farm labor, hence the more productivity growth draws non-farm population into cities.
+Thus, I choose the value of β such that average city growth between 1790 and 1820 (in logs) is the same in the model as in the data.
+This suggests setting $\beta = 0.85$.